Zdragov/brightness-changer/README.md

-# This project is considered unfinished as of posting.
+# This project is currently considered unfinished, but in a usable state.

 ## Description